sharocko/help.codecademy.com/published/general/when-will-codecademy-teach.md

 title: When will Codecademy teach [insert language here]?
 article_id: '1398978'
 ---
-Currently, Codecademy offers courses for HTML & CSS, JavaScript, PHP, Python, and Ruby.
+Currently, Codecademy offers courses for HTML & CSS, JavaScript, jQuery, PHP, Python, and Ruby.

 While we don't announce timelines for upcoming languages, you can be the first to know about them by becoming a Beta Tester: